ndrean/asyn-promise/readme.md

 The `cache API` is also implemented with `await` and `then()` versions

-## Parallel fetching with promise.all([]) for
+## Parallel fetching

 Given an array `usersIds = [1,...n]`, we map to an array of promises indexed by `usersIds`.
 These promises are simply given by `fetch(uri/{id})` and rendered in the browser.
 We then call `Promise.all([arrayOfPromises])`.

 ## Sequential fetching

 Suppose we have a fixed number of tasks/promises.
 If we simply do `promise1.then(promise2).then(promise3)`, we can't capture the return values.
-Then we can do:
+Then we can do (`display` is just a browser rendering method):

 ```javascript
 Promise.resolve()